wncc/learners-space/Machine Learning/MId Term Assignment/README.md

 # Mid-Term Assignment
 In this assignment, you will put into practice some of the key principles and techniques you have learned in the course upto now.
-You are free to use any algorithm out of all of those which you have learned in this course,to implement regression models to the datasets.
-To complete this assignment you have to complete both the problems, to get a detailed description about them, refer below.<br/> <br/>
+You are free to use any algorithm out of all of those which you have learned in this course,to implement regression models to the datasets. **To complete this assignment you have to complete both the problems, to get a detailed description about them, refer below**.<br/> <br/>

 ## Problem 1: